adithyarg/NeuralEdge/README.md

 # NeuralEdge — FPGA AI Co-Processor

 A low-cost, low-power FPGA-based neural network inference accelerator targeting real-time AI on embedded systems.
-Built on the Digilent Basys3 (Xilinx Artix-7 XC7A35T), NeuralEdge offloads MLP inference from the host CPU, running under **500 mW** at a bill-of-materials cost under **₹1,250**.
+Built on the Digilent Basys3 (Xilinx Artix-7 XC7A35T), NeuralEdge offloads MLP inference from the host CPU, running under **500 mW** at a bill-of-materials low cost.

 The accelerator is demonstrated with two applications:
 - **MNIST digit recognition** — 784-input, 94% accuracy, ~0.1 ms inference